menu icon

 • If not using chocolate chips alone, chop up all of your chocolate, except the chips.
 Set all the chocolate aside.

-• In a medium bowl, whisk together 1 ½ cups of all-purpose flour, 1 ½ cups of cake flour, and 1 teaspoon of baking soda, and ½ teaspoon baking powder.
+• In a medium bowl, whisk together all-purpose flour, cake flour (if using), baking soda, and baking powder.
 Set aside.

-• In the bowl of your stand mixer combine ⅔ cup brown sugar, ⅔ cup granulated sugar, ¼ cup of turbinado(raw) sugar (if using), your brown butter, ½ cup (one stick or 113 grams) softened butter, ¾ teaspoon kosher salt, and 2 teaspoons vanilla bean paste or extract.
+• Add brown sugar, granulated sugar, and turbinado(raw) sugar (if using) to your brown butter, along with kosher salt, and 2 teaspoons vanilla bean paste or extract.

 • Beat until smooth and fluffy, 3-5 minutes.
 Scrape down the sides of the bowl to make sure everything is incorporated.